 What “secret” am I talking about here?
 Lucretia Mott with a secret?

-But if there is any hidden scandal or shame, 137 years after her death in 1880, nothing has turned up or leaked out.
+But if there is any hidden scandal or shame, almost 140 years after her death in 1880, nothing has turned up or leaked out.

 Further, to say she was “controversial” is correct but a serious understatement.
-For years they were gunning for her — “they” being most of the Hicksite Quaker Establishment, as not only a threat to conventional theology, but to the social/economic order that they sat atop of.
+For years they were gunning for her — “they” being most of the Hicksite Quaker Establishment, as not only a threat to conventional theology, but to the social/economic order they sat atop of.
+(That plus the assorted torch-carrying anti-abolitionist mob, with more than “disownment” on their minds.)

-In this purge effort, Lucretia Mott was notable as The One Who Got Away.
+In this widespread purge effort, Lucretia Mott remains notable as The One Who Got Away.
 In my researches I’ve turned up records of at least half a dozen attempts to have her disowned.
 And these were not unknown at the time.

 Indeed, one of her admirers, William Adams, a Friend of Philadelphia, kept a diary of his attendance at Lucretia’s Meeting, between the year 1841 and his death, in 1858. . . . here are his notes from two of many occasions when he mentioned her and her ministry: